margo/specification/system-design/margo-overview/software-composition.md

 Application definitions, resources and components are managed and hosted separately:

-- application registries store application definitions and their associated application resources
+- application registries store application definitions and their associated application resources (as of now application registries shall be git repositories)
 - component registries store components

-⁉️ _QUESTION_: what is an application catalog? are there component catalogs? what's that?

 The following diagram shows the mentioned registries and resources (container images are not shown for simplicity):